Zlimon/pokedex-lite/README.md

 `go get -u github.com/jteeuwen/go-bindata/...`

 *This will generate a static file with all the HTML templates and CSS information*

-Run this to genereate the file (do this in the root directory):
+Run this to generate the file (do this in the root directory):

 `go-bindata -o=assets/bindata.go --nocompress --nometadata --pkg=assets templates/... static/...`

 Run `go build` to start the local web server